Zenith Radio Nurse: Critical reception

 In 1938, the Radio Nurse was included in an exhibition at the Whitney Museum of American Art.
 In its review of the show, Time said, "Most exotic: Isamu Noguchi's Radio Nurse, a grilled bakelite face—prettier as a radio than as a nurse."

 Design historians Charlotte and Peter Fiell wrote that the Radio Nurse "displayed a remarkably refined synthesis of form and function".
 The Encyclopedia of Interior Design said that the Radio Nurse has a "strangely comforting watchful quality".
 Smithsonian magazine wrote that "It sits like a dark, faceless plastic mask, more like a prototype for a Star Wars film."
 On Antiques Roadshow, appraiser Gary Piattoni said, "What's significant about this piece is the design.
 It's an excellent example of modern design by a very famous Japanese-American designer called Isamu Noguchi."

 Reflecting on the attention he received, Noguchi wrote in his autobiography, "By a curious switch, I thought of commercial art as less contaminated than one that appealed to vanity."

 Museum collections

 The Radio Nurse is included in the collections of many American museums, such as the Metropolitan Museum of Art, the Henry Ford Museum, the Museum of Modern Art, the Noguchi Museum, the Cooper Hewitt, the Oakland Museum of California, the Yale University Art Gallery, and the Los Angeles County Museum of Art.
-It is also part of the collections of the Montreal Museum of Fine Arts, the Victoria and Albert Museum in London and the M+ museum under construction in Hong Kong.
+It is also part of the collections of the Montreal Museum of Fine Arts, the Victoria and Albert Museum in London and the M+ museum in Hong Kong.